A new algebraic structure in the standard model of particle physics: Application to the Standard Model

+In the previous two subsections, we have explained how our present formalism, when applied to the standard model ``input data" (the choice of $\hat{A}$ and its representation on $H$ described above), recovers all the successful constraints from our earlier paper \cite{Boyle:2014wba} (including the successful second-order condition on the finite geometry in \cite{Boyle:2014wba}), while also neatly avoiding the problematic second-order {\it over}-constraint on the continuous geometry in \cite{Boyle:2014wba}.

+Now we turn to our present construction's {\it new} constraint (\ref{new_2nd_order}), which applies when $\epsilon''=-1$ (as is the case for the finite geometry).
+This constraint is new, not only compared to traditional (spectral triple) NCG formalism, but also compared to our formalism in \cite{Boyle:2014wba}.

-Now, as explained in Subection \ref{NCG_comparison}, when $\epsilon''=-1$ (as is the case for the finite geometry), in addition to the second-order condition, we also obtain another new type of constraint: $d[d[\hat{a}]^{\ast}]=0$ and hence $L_{d[d[\hat{a}]^{\ast}]}=\{d_{H},L_{d[\hat{a}]^{\ast}}\}=0$.
-If we look back at the construction of the algebra $A$ from the coordinate algebra $\hat{A}$ in Subsection \ref{defining_A}, we see that this constraint has a differerent logical status from the other constraints that we have discussed: it is not actually needed for the definition, construction or consistency of the algebra $A$; it is merely needed if we want to formally "extend" $d$ from $\hat{A}$ to $A$ ({\it i.e.}\ from having its argument be any element of $\hat{A}$ to having its argument be any element of $A$), so that we can {\it reinterpret} the graded $\ast$-algebra $A$ as a $\ast$-DGA.
-With this in mind, note that when we apply the constraint $L_{d[d[\hat{a}]^{\ast}]}=\{d_{H},L_{d[\hat{a}]^{\ast}}\}=0$ to the finite geometry, it translates into:
+First, it is worth noting that, if we look back at the construction of $A$ from $\hat{A}$ in Subsection \ref{defining_A}, we see that the new constraint (\ref{new_2nd_order}) has a different status from the other constraints that we have discussed.
+In particular, it is not actually needed in the definition or construction of the graded $\ast$-algebras $A$ and $B$.\footnote{The graded $\ast$-algebra $A$ (consisting of arbitrary products of $\hat{a}$'s, $d(\hat{a})$'s and $d(\hat{a})^{\ast}$'s, and arbitrary linear combinations of such products) is obtained by first defining a first-order differential calculus ($A_{1},d$) over $\hat{A}$ \cite{DuboisViolette:1999cj}, and then tensoring this (over $\hat{A}$) with itself arbitrarily many times.} Instead, it is only needed when we formally extend the differential $d$ from $\hat{A}$ to $A$, so that we can reinterpret $A$ and $B$ as not merely graded $\ast$-algebras, but as {\it differential} graded $\ast$-algebras, and pass from the level of first-order differential calculus to full differential calculus \cite{DuboisViolette:1999cj}.

+If we now impose the complete set of constraints -- {\it i.e.}\ those discussed in Subsection \ref{finite_geometry} {\it plus} the new constraint (\ref{new_2nd_order}) -- we find that the following striking results: \begin{itemize} \item (i) On the one hand, if we take the {\it full} finite algebra $\hat{A}=\mathbb{C}\oplus\mathbb{H}\oplus M_{3}(\mathbb{C})$, with the representation described in Subsection \ref{finite_geometry}, the complete set of constraints can only be simultaneously satisfied if the finite Dirac operator vanishes identically: $D_{F}=0$. \item (ii) On the other hand, if we restrict the full finite algebra $\hat{A}$ (and its representation on $H$) to an appropriate sub-algebra $\hat{A}'$, then the complete set of constraints can be satisfied for {\it non}-vanishing $D_{F}$.
+In particular, one can check that the {\it maximal} sub-algebra compatible with non-vanishing $D_{F}$ is $\hat{A}'=\mathbb{C}\oplus M_{3}(\mathbb{C})$.
+When we restrict the full algebra $\hat{A}$ to the sub-algebra $\hat{A}'$, the corresponding representation of an element $\{\lambda,m\}\in \hat{A}'$ is obtained by restricting the representation of an element $\{\lambda,q,m\}\in\hat{A}$ (described in Subsection \ref{finite_geometry}) as follows: wherever the $2\times2$ quaternion $q$ appears, we make the replacement: